vpavlenko/bat/README.md

    - Which quarter of the measure is it?
    - Does it have 16th hi-hats?
 Snare/kick/crash?
    - etc etc
 - Make a bit vector out of these features.
-When we multiply it by a learnable matrix B, we'll get beat embeddings - these will be our tokens.
+As we multiply it by a learnable matrix B, we'll get beat embeddings - these will be our tokens.
-- By the way, we'll go for the size of 512 tokens - because most of the tracks fit under 128 measures.
+- By the way, we'll go for the context of 512 tokens - because most of the tracks fit under 128 measures.
 - Now for the weird part.
 We need to make a first self-attention.
 A key-query-value dance.
 Let's calculate relative pairwise features between two beats and use it there.
 - So, write a function that extracts binary features from a pair of beats.
 Again, no absolute pitches allowed:
    - Is the bass/chord/melody the same?